-Amy Jo Kim (courtesy of Shuffle Brain)
+Amy Jo Kim (source of image)

-Hmmm… sounds too “cheem” (deep)?
-Perhaps a more useful way to describe it comes from Amy Jo Kim, who breaks down the participation process into five key points:
+Maybe a more useful way to describe what Game Mechanics is all about comes from Amy Jo Kim, who helps us to breaks down the participation process into five key points:

-1. Earning points – or anything similar like credits, coupons, loyalty, chops, rankings.
+#1 Earning points – Or anything similar like credits, coupons, loyalty, chops, rankings.
 The use of leaderboards/flightboards are popular here as players can immediately see who is winning (and losing) in the game.

-2. Collecting – can be virtual or physical goods such as affiliations to groups, “swords and shields”, toys, books, a set of matching crockery etc
+#2 Collecting – Can be virtual or physical goods such as affiliations to groups, “swords and shields”, toys, books, a set of matching crockery etc.

-3. Feedback – so that players know how well or badly they are doing.
-Best if this can be provided in real-time
+#3 Feedback – So that players know how well or badly they are doing.
+Best if this can be provided in real-time.

 Naturally, game mechanics are already applied prodigiously in online and video gaming worlds.
 Common examples include social networking doyens like Facebook, Foursquare, Twitter, World of Warcraft (duh…it IS a game), Second Life, Slideshare, Youtube, and Flickr.